About Testicular Cancer

 - Genetic history – A family history of men with testicular cancer increases the odds of its development.

-- HIV – Men with HIV are at greater risk due to a lesser amount of white blood cells to help kill cancer cells.
+- HIV – Men with HIV are at greater risk due to a lesser amount of white blood cells to fight off a cancerous testicle.

 - Age – Younger men are more likely than older men to develop the disease.